joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_joy/prologue.md

 (2) Whether this kind of joy is compatible with sorrow?
 (3) Whether this joy can be full?
 (4) Whether it is a virtue?

+* Whether Joy Is Effected In Us By Charity?
+* Whether The Spiritual Joy, Which Results From Charity, Is Compatible With An Admixture Of Sorrow?
+* Whether The Spiritual Joy Which Proceeds From Charity, Can Be Filled?
+* Whether Joy Is A Virtue?